-Community Risk Level Masks / Social Distancing Large Gatherings Restaurants, Bars Personal Services, Gyms Travel Fully Open: > 97% of the population are able to be fully vaccinated Recommending masking and testing if displaying any COVID like symptoms if interacting with unvaccinated or vulnerable populations No restrictions No restrictions No restrictions No restrictions Minimal If not fully vaccinated, masks/face coverings must be worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, parade, sports event) participants that will allow 6 ft of social distancing to be maintained if individuals If not fully vaccinated, patrons must wear masks when not actively eating or drinking.
+Community Risk Level Masks / Social Distancing Large Gatherings Restaurants, Bars Personal Services, Gyms Travel Fully Open: pending No restrictions in place.
+Recommended masking and testing if displaying any COVID like symptoms if interacting with unvaccinated or vulnerable CDC/DHSS guidance populations.
+Minimal Masks/face coverings strongly recommended indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, parade, sports event) Indoor gatherings should be limited to the number of participants that will allow 6 ft of social distancing to be maintained if individuals who are not fully vaccinated are present.
+Masking strongly recommended and venues may require.
+Masks strongly recommended when not actively eating or drinking.
 Recommend capacity restrictions that allow 6 ft of social distancing between parties.
-If not fully vaccinated, masks/face coverings must be worn indoors in public areas.
+Masks strongly recommended.
 Recommend capacity restrictions that allow 6 ft of social distancing between individuals.
-Moderate coverings must be worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, parade, sports Indoor gatherings should be limited to 50 people with safety measures (masks required).
+Follow Federal/State Health Advisories Moderate If not fully vaccinated, masks/face coverings must be worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, parade, sports event).
+If fully vaccinated, masking is highly recommended in indoor public areas.
+Indoor gatherings must be limited to 50% of indoor capacity or 50 people, whichever is greater, and include safety measures.
 Outdoor gatherings are recommended.
-There are no limits or required safety measures if all individuals at the gathering are fully vaccinated; masking is highly recommended. patrons must wear masks when not actively eating or drinking.
-Bars not to exceed 50% indoor capacity.
-Strongly recommend restaurants reduce capacity Personal Services by appointment only, reducing waiting room capacity to 50%.
+There are no size limits if all individuals at the gathering are fully vaccinated Bars not to exceed 50% indoor capacity.
+Strongly recommend restaurants reduce capacity to ensure physical distancing between parties, recommend reservations.
+Recommend delivery / curbside pick up if allowed by law.
+Personal Services by appointment only, reducing waiting room capacity to 50%.
 Gyms limit capacity to 50%.
 Gyms limit indoor classes to fully vaccinated individuals only.
-Follow State Health Advisories High Masks/face coverings must be worn indoors in public areas.
-Masks/face coverings must be worn outdoors in public areas where 6ft of social distancing cannot be maintained.
+Follow Federal/State Health Advisories Modified High Masks/face coverings must be worn indoors in public areas except where otherwise specified.
+Masks/face coverings must be worn outdoors at crowded outdoor events (e.g. live performance, parade, sports event).
+Limit social interactions.
+Indoor gatherings must be limited to 50% of indoor capacity or 50 people, whichever is greater, and include safety measures.
+Outdoor gatherings are recommended.
+There are no size limits if all individuals at the gathering are fully vaccinated Bars not to exceed 50% indoor capacity.
+Strongly recommend restaurants reduce capacity to ensure physical distancing between parties, recommend reservations.
+Recommend delivery / curbside pick up if allowed by law.
+Personal Services by appointment only, reducing waiting room capacity to 50%.
+Gyms limit capacity to 50%.
+Gyms limit indoor classes to fully vaccinated individuals only.
+Masking recommended rather than required for fully vaccinated individuals engaged in socially distanced exercise.
+Follow Federal/State Health Advisories High Masks/face coverings must be worn indoors in public areas.
+Masks/face coverings must be worn outdoors at crowded outdoor events (e.g. live performance, parade, sports event).
 Keep social bubble contained to family members.
-Indoor gatherings should be limited to 20 people with safety measures (masks required).
-Outdoor gatherings with 6ft distancing recommended.
-There are no size limits if all individuals are fully vaccinated. reduce capacity to ensure at least 6 feet of physical distancing between parties and not to exceed 50% with reservations / contact list Personal Services by appointment only, no waiting areas.
-Gyms, no pick up games, limit capacity to 50%.
+Indoor gatherings must be limited to ensure 6 ft of social distancing, not to exceed 50% of indoor capacity, and include safety measures.
+Outdoor gatherings with 6 ft social distancing recommended.
+There are no size limits if all individuals at the gathering are fully vaccinated.
+Bars and Restaurants reduce capacity to ensure at least 6 ft of social distancing between parties and not to exceed 50% with reservations / contact list required.
+Delivery/curbside pickup if allowed by law.
+Bars and restaurants closed at 11:00 pm.
+Personal Services by appointment only, no waiting areas.
+Gyms, no pick up games, limit capacity to 50% and must ensure 6 ft of social distancing between individuals.
 Gyms limit indoor classes to fully vaccinated individuals only.
-Very High Masks/Face coverings required outside the home.
-Residents are required to stay at home except as needed for groceries, medical care, and essential workforce needs.
-Outdoor gatherings limited to no more than 10 people with proper social distancing.
-Indoor communal events not allowed.
-Restaurants and bars limited to delivery and curbside pickup if allowed by law.
-Personal Services and Gyms closed.
-Follow State Health Advisories
+Follow Federal/State Health Advisories